Managing Your Mental Health Therapy Practice: How To Bill Insurance As A Therapist

 Regardless of the chosen method, having a fundamental understanding of therapy billing and claims is essential for any clinician.

-Important billing terms to know
+Important therapy and health insurance billing terms to know

-When approaching the process of billing within the mental health care sector, it can be helpful to understand a few core terminologies. including:
+When approaching the process of billing within the mental health care sector, it can be helpful to understand a few core terminologies including:

 - Billing Claim: A formal request submitted by a healthcare professional to an insurer, seeking coverage for treatment costs.